JBamberger/jbamberger.github.io/_posts/2019-01-19-letsencrypt-certbot-cloudflare.markdown

 tags: Lets-Encrypt Certbot Cloudflare
 ---

-This page shows how to configure [Certbot](https://certbot.eff.org/) with a domain that uses Couldflare DNS.
+This page shows how to configure [Certbot](https://certbot.eff.org/) with a domain that uses Cloudflare DNS.
 This allows us to issue wildcard certificates.

-It assumes, that you've already set up your server and can establish an ssh connection.
+It assumes, that you've already set up your server and can establish an SSH connection.
 My server is running CentOS, so you'll have to replace `yum` with the appropriate package manager for your system, for Ubuntu this it is `apt-get`.

 If you haven't installed Certbot go to <https://certbot.eff.org/> and follow the instructions.